About ReVision Energy - Our Staff

 Originally from the Bangor, Maine area, Alex moved down to New Hampshire to join our growing solar hot water installation team.
 He brings with him several years of trades experience, including carpentry and commercial painting work for sites such as Jackson Laboratory and College of the Atlantic.

-Today Alex is a key part of our NH-based solar thermal crew, leading a large part of the roof work on most jobs.
+Today Alex is a project manager on our NH-based solar thermal crew, leading a large part of the roof work on most jobs.
+He is also the leader on our heat pump installation crew, working to commission and service these high-efficiency heating systems.
 In between work obligations he is pursuing his New Hampshire plumbing license.

-When not installing solar panels, Alex loves fishing, building, and figuring out how things work.
+When not installing solar panels, Alex loves fishing, carpentry, and figuring out how things work.
 He hopes to buy a home in New Hampshire soon and add some solar!